Used textile collection in European cities

 Part two Embedding Circular Procurement in purchasing of workwear explores the opportunities and barriers to sharing and implementing circular procurement principles to workwear across Europe.

-New research shows environmental impact of clothing industry in Europe
+Research shows environmental impact of clothing industry in Europe

-Our latest research has found that the environmental impact of clothing in Europe is very high.
+Our research found that the environmental impact of clothing in Europe is very high.
 Six million tonnes of clothing was consumed in 2015, presenting a huge opportunity to address less wasteful practices across its life cycle.

 The report ‘Mapping clothing impacts across Europe: the environmental cost’ shows how ECAP can help to reduce this environmental impact, and inspire change across Europe.